williamthom-as/cure/README.md

 ## Use Cases

-- Anonymize and transform personal data in a CSV to prepare it for a public demo.
+- Anonymize and transform personal data in a CSV to prepare it for a public demo environments.
 - Extract specific parts of a CSV and discard the remaining data.
 - Perform complex transformations on values according to specific rules.
 - Unpack JSON values into individual columns per key.